 The song for our Pride Amsterdam Dance was the summer hit from the Pet Shop Boys “Go West” which they covered in 1993 from the Village People’s original song.
 The original was actually referring to the nineteenth-century quote “Go West, young man” about the call for colonialization of the American West.
 But the song is gender-ambiguous, it is generally understood as an expression of the 1970s sentiment of San Francisco as a utopia for the Gay Liberation movement (Wikipedia).
 It was the perfect gay pride song to motivate the LGBTQ+ community to come and visit New York (West of Europe) during World Pride 2019.

-Canals, Cheese, Tulips and, of course, bikes.
+Canals, Cheese, Tulips, and, of course, bikes.
 But Amsterdam as the Dutch capital city has much more to offer.
 Check our Gay Travel Guide Amsterdam to plan your trip.
-Self guided canal boat trip?
+A self-guided canal boat trip?
 Best Italian Restaurant?
-Find some great inspiration what to do and what to see in Amsterdam all year around!
+Find some great inspiration on what to do and what to see in Amsterdam all year round!

 Up and Down with the Inflatable NYC Skyline